 After all, you don’t ‘gram for the mere fun of it; you’re here for a reason, whether it’s better branding or sales.
 Don’t forget that reason.

-Tip 3: #Hashtag the heck out of it
+Tip 3: #Hashtag the Heck Out of It (Within Reason)

 Don’t overdo it but yes, you’re going to want more than a handful of hashtags to finish off most of your Instagram posts.
 So, yes, save some characters for a few great hashtags – for all those #powerful #hashtags that #sparkengagement.
 Because on Instagram, as on no other platform, hashtags are a true component of your storytelling.